01 of 10

 Patrick Blanc: The Vertical Garden

 While the climate and plants that grow so well in Machu Picchu aren't easily adaptable to most environments, the idea of green, living walls certainly is achievable.
-One of the biggest proponents of living, vertical walls is Patrick Blanc, a botanist, artist and author of The Vertical Garden (2008, W.W.
-Norton; updated and revised version, April 2012).
+One of the biggest proponents of living, vertical walls is Patrick Blanc, a botanist, artist, and author.

 04 of 10